yujiri8/yujiri.xyz/protagonism/property.md

 A lot of relatively reasonable people deny the existence of this altogether on the basis that only individuals can own things.

 But shared property is inevitable.
-Imagine two children home alone and a transient opportunity comes up and they have to make a decision about the property (and they're sure the parents wouldn't nothing to be done); or the parents die.
+Imagine two children home alone and a transient opportunity comes up and they have to make a decision about the property (and they're sure the parents wouldn't want nothing to be done); or the parents die.
 Assuming the parents didn't plan for this and specify who gets to act in their stead, there's only one possibility: shared ownership (or [moral conflict](moral_conflict) I guess but I doubt anyone wants to stand by that here).

 Or suppose two adventurers kill a dragon together and find treasure in its lair that can't be split (such as a single gem that provides magical effects).